Paris bid for the 2008 Summer Olympics

 Paris 2008 was an unsuccessful bid for the 2008 Summer Olympics by the city of Paris and the French Olympic Committee.
 Paris previously hosted the 1900 Summer Olympics and the 1924 Summer Olympics.
 The bid made it to the final IOC vote, with Osaka being eliminated in the first round, but gained only 18 votes to Istanbul's 9, Toronto's 22 and Beijing's 56.

 Bid process

 Application

-The French bid was first launched in 1998 after Jacques Chirac confirmed Paris' application.
+The French bid was launched by Jacques Chirac, shortly after the successful 1998 FIFA World Cup which was seen as a sign of France's competence in hosting major sporting events.
 It was reported that up to 80% of the French population supported hosting the Games.
 The bid also had the support of the City of Paris, the Ile-de-France region, the French government and the French Olympic Committee.
 The Paris bid was judged to have "one of the most powerful ... public rail transport systems".
 The bid's proposed extensions and improvements "would fit in particularly well ... to the proposed Games concept."